wp-plugins/dynowidg/readme.txt

 Also available through twitter, @bmsterling

+= Quick Note =

+I am thinking that the logic section of the plugin is a bit much and most likely not needed by default so the next minor release I most likely will be removing that functionality and add it to it's own plugin.

 == Installation ==

 1. Unzip into your `/wp-content/plugins/` directory.
 If you're uploading it make sure to upload the top-level folder.
 Don't just upload all the php files and put them in `/wp-content/plugins/`.